anttikissa/geobase/README.md

 - There might have been some kind of bug with DELETE statement, not sure if my memory serves well

-- Make `type` optional - not every application needs them, also would make the examples simpler.

 - Maybe make lat/long into x/y.